SUM4019 – Consumption, Sustainability and Social Change

 Schedule, syllabus and examination date

-- To categorize, compare, interpret, and compare new theoretical perspectives on the social, economic and technological contributions to consumption
+- To categorize, interpret, and compare new theoretical perspectives on the social, economic and technological contributions to consumption

 The lectures and seminars will be held intensively over a period of approximately one month, with the exam immediately after the last lecture.
 The course is part of the regular course offerings at the Centre for Development and the Environment.